-The Club has approximately 325 golf memberships and approximately 26,000 rounds are played during the Club’s mid-April to mid-November season
+The Club has approximately 325 golf memberships and approximately 26,000 rounds are played during the Club’s mid-April to early-November season

 We believe CNCC offers every level of golfer a challenge to every shot and club in the bag.
 We have a full practice facility with driving range and two USGA spec putting greens.
 Our Golf Professionals offer private lessons, clinics, as well as full club fitting and club repair on site.
 Our staff is inviting, friendly and helpful, and our food and drinks are fun and delicious.
 We are minutes from two of the finest beach resorts in New England, and yet our atmosphere is quite and feels remote.
 If you haven’t tried our course, you should because all who do keep coming back.